 The 1980s saw the Imperials set the standards for vocal music in the growing Christian pop market.
-Several former Imperials members such as David Robertson, Russ Taff, and Jonathan Pierce went on to enjoy success as solo artists.
-Interestingly, a number of former Imperials later pulled stints with the Gaither Vocal Band.
-These include Gary McSpadden, Russ Taff, Jim Murray, and Jonathan Pierce.
+Several former Imperials members such as Russ Taff, Paul Smith, David Robertson, and Jonathan Pierce went on to enjoy success as solo artists.
+Interestingly, four former Imperials members later pulled stints with the Gaither Vocal Band including original member Gary McSpadden, Jim Murray, Jonathan Pierce, and Russ Taff.

 The last few years of the Imperials were tainted by confusion over who had rights to use the name.
 The music world at large had constantly confused the Morales-led Christian Imperials with the secular group, Little Anthony And The Imperials.
 From 2004 to 2009, two and sometimes three Christian groups were using the name at any given time.

-In 2004, Daywind Records released a CD titled The Gospel Side Of Elvis featuring performances by the Stamps Quartet and by the Imperials.
-It was actually a group of former Imperials (Armond Morales, Jim Murray, Terry Blackwood, Sherman Andrus and Joe Moscheo) who appeared on the CD.
+In 2004, Daywind Records released a CD titled The Gospel Side Of Elvis featuring new recordings by the Stamps Quartet and the Imperials.
+The album featured the current members of the Stamps, but the Imperials appearing on the album were former members Armond Morales, Jim Murray, Terry Blackwood, Sherman Andrus, and Joe Moscheo.
 A couple of years later, Armond Morales returned from retirement to form the Classic Imperials with Jim Murray, Dave Will, and Rick Evans.
 Murray left the Classic Imperials after just a few months, and later resurfaced with another Imperials group that included Blackwood, Andrus, and Joe Moscheo.

 The situation between the final version of the Imperials and the Classic Imperials was particularly awkward, since the Imperials included Armond Morales' son, Jason.
 In 2008, the Imperials (Hudson/Smith/Morales/Owens) filed a lawsuit against Armond Morales insisting that he stop using the Imperials' name.
-The suit was dropped in 2009 when the elder Morales affirmed that he did transfer the group to the remaining members.
-At that point, it was agreed that Armond Morales could continue billing his group as the Classic Imperials.
+The suit was dropped in 2009 when the elder Morales affirmed that he did transfer ownership to his son Jason Morales as well as Owens, Smith, and Hudson.
+The Imperials in turn agreed that Armond Morales could continue billing his group as the Classic Imperials.

 Perry Jones (tenor) and Scott Allen (lead) joined the Imperials replacing Jeremie Hudson and Shannon Smith in 2009.
 By early 2010, the group had stopped touring.
-Hudson and Smith returned to the gospel music scene in 2010 when they joined Three Bridges and Ian Owens replaced Tim Duncan with Ernie Haase & Signature Sound.
+Hudson and Smith returned to the gospel music scene in 2010 when they joined Three Bridges.
+Ian Owens also returned the following year, replacing bass singer Tim Duncan with Ernie Haase & Signature Sound.

 (John Crenshaw contributed to portions of this article.)